Walther/haskell-other/README.md

 haskell-other
 =============

-Other prograamming challenges written in Haskell
+Other programming challenges written in Haskell